This is where you start becoming an NMITE Engineer!

 *Separated from your application upon request

-Once NMITE has received all of your Stage 1 information, you’ll be guided and provided with instructions to prepare and submit three application elements:
+Once NMITE has received all of your Stage 1 information, you’ll be guided and provided with instructions to prepare and submit the following application elements:

 These elements should be completed on your own computer and using your own video resource (e.g., a smartphone).
 Instructions for how to submit these elements will be provided to you.